VoidDigital/transom-web/README.md

 ## Data Synchronization

-The web interface connects to the same Firebase project as the iOS app, ensuring:
+The web interface connects to the same Firebase Realtime Database as the iOS app, ensuring:
-- Real-time synchronization of notes and projects
+- Real-time synchronization of thoughts, projects, and tags
-- Shared user authentication
-- Consistent data across all platforms
+- Shared user authentication across all platforms
+- Live updates as data changes in the iOS app
+- Perfect HTML format compatibility with iOS thought formatting
-- Automatic conflict resolution
+- Automatic empty thought cleanup for optimal data management

 ## Development